Overview

 The Ngorongoro Conservation Area, situated in northern Tanzania, offers one of the continent's most remarkable safari adventures.

-As an integral component of the Serengeti ecosystem, which is a Tanzanian highlight, this UNESCO World Heritage Site spans 829,200 hectares.
+This UNESCO World Heritage Site, which spans 829,200 hectares, is an integral component of the Serengeti ecosystem, a Tanzanian highlight.
 Its diverse landscape encompasses everything from short-grass plains, where zebras and wildebeests roam in abundance, to serene crater lakes and cloud-enshrouded volcanic summits.

 The famous Ngorongoro Crater — one of the new Seven Natural Wonders of Africa and the feature from which the Ngorongoro Conservation Area takes its name — is the world’s largest inactive and empty volcanic caldera, formed 2 to 3 million years ago.
 Around 25,000 large animals live in the 30,000-hectare crater, including lions, black rhinos and elephants.
 A stunningly beautiful place, it's often referred to as the ‘Garden of Eden’.
 Ngorongoro has been the site of numerous archaeological discoveries over the years, and it's now one of the best places for safari in East Africa.